Page Navigation: Job too Big? - Tools Required - Replacing The Plugs and Wires

 Replacing the Plugs and Wires

 I highly recommend that you only replace one plug at a time.
 That way you don't get your spark plug wires crossed!
-Also, I recommend that while you are under the hood, and up close and personal with your spark plugs that you replace the spark plug wires too.
+Also, I recommend that while you are under the hood, and up close and personal with your spark plugs, replace the spark plug wires, too.
 If you choose not to replace the wires, just ignore the direction on how to do so.
 Your call.

 OK, lets get started.
 I say again, make sure the engine is cool.
 Working on a hot engine can burn your skin.
-Also, if your engine heads are aluminum, removing the spark plugs while the engine is hot can cause a slight warping of the head - not good.
+Also, if your engine heads are aluminum, removing the spark plugs while the engine is hot can cause a slight warping of the head; not a good thing.